Subscribe

-French Chocolate Macaroons | Macarons
+Chocolate Macarons

-First made by convent nuns during the eighteenth century, macaroons, macarons in French, are one of my most favorite things about being in Paris, and I love walking through the city nibbling on them.
+First made by convent nuns during the eighteenth century, macaroons (macarons in French) are one of my most favorite things about being in Paris, and I love walking through the city nibbling on them.
 I usually get them from either Dalloyau or Ladurée.

-If you’re not going to Paris soon, whip these up and make-believe.
+If you’re not going to Paris soon, whip these chocolate macarons up and make-believe.
 They’re not at all like the macaroons most of us grew up with.
-You’ll love the textural contrast between the crisp cookies and the luscious creamy ganache filling.—Lori Longbotham
+You’ll love the textural contrast between the crisp cookies and the luscious creamy ganache filling.–Lori Longbotham

 Ingredients